UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 | Moderate (Airalo 2GB/day) | Airalo unlimited GBP 35 | Roami 50GB GBP 39.99 | GBP 39.99 | Fixed costs more |

-The pattern is clear: if you use about 20GB per month or less, a fixed-data plan is significantly cheaper.
+If you use roughly 20GB per month or less, a fixed-data plan is significantly cheaper.
 Most travellers fall into this category.
-If you consistently use more than 2GB per day — say you’re streaming hours of video on mobile data, doing daily video calls, and tethering for work — then the unlimited plan is better value.
+Those who prefer maximum flexibility without a subscription can also explore a pay as you go eSIM UK option, which lets you top up only what you need as you go rather than committing to a monthly bundle.
+If you consistently exceed 2GB per day — streaming hours of video on mobile data, daily video calls, and tethering for work — an unlimited plan offers better value.
+When comparing UK eSIM plans, calculate your expected daily data usage first to determine whether unlimited or fixed-data delivers better value.

-The break-even point between Roami’s 50GB fixed plan and the unlimited plan is about 50GB.
-Use less than that, buy fixed.
-Use more, buy unlimited.
+The break-even point between Roami’s 50GB fixed plan and the unlimited plan is roughly 50GB.
+Use less: buy fixed.
+Use more: buy unlimited.
+It really is that simple.

 Light user (maps, messages, occasional browsing):